 Health Benefits of Eating Breakfast

 It’s been said that breakfast is the most important meal of the day.
-And it’s true– it can set your energy level and mood for the entire day.
-This is because your body needs energy after your last meal, 8 to 12 hours the night before.
+And it’s true!
+Eating a nutritious breakfast can set you off on the right foot and boost your mood for the entire day.

 In addition, eating breakfast helps stabilize your blood sugar and insulin levels.
 When you’re able to maintain your metabolism, you’re at less risk for developing metabolic syndrome, which is associated with obesity, heart disease, and type 2 diabetes.

-This means eating breakfast may help you lose weight too.
-You’re less likely to graze throughout the day or fill up on snack foods when you’re hangry!
+This means eating breakfast may help you lose weight, too.
+You’re less likely to graze throughout the day or fill up on snack foods when you’re hungry!

-Another benefit of eating a low FODMAP breakfast is that it provides essential nutrients such as fiber, vitamins, and minerals for health.
+Eating a low FODMAP breakfast provides you with essential nutrients such as fiber, vitamins, and minerals for health.

 Whole grains, fruits, and vegetables are sources of fiber.
 Soluble fiber helps lower your cholesterol level and feeds the good bacteria in your colon.
-In addition, if you have IBS, studies have shown that soluble fiber is better tolerated.
+In addition, studies have shown that soluble fiber is better tolerated if you have IBS.

 So now you know the importance of including breakfast in your day!
-BUT, in order to feel your best, you need to be smart in choosing what you DO eat, and what you DON’T.
+However, in order to feel your best, you need to be smart in choosing what you eat and what you don’t.

-A high-quality breakfast should contain fiber from fruits and/or vegetables, whole grains, healthy fats, and at least 20 grams of lean protein.
+A high-quality breakfast is rich in fiber from fruits and/or vegetables, whole grains, & healthy fats.
+And, ideally, it should provide at least 20 grams of lean protein.
 In terms of optimal calories, aim for 300 – 500 calories for women and 375 – 625 for men.

-On the flip side, save highly refined carbs and foods high in sugar for occasional meals only, as regular consumption of these foods can lead to diseases such as type 2 diabetes and heart disease.
+On the flip side, save highly refined carbs and foods high in sugar for occasional meals only.
+Regular consumption of these foods can lead to diseases such as type 2 diabetes and heart disease.